-- Pathway 1 Vanguard LifeStrategy 60% Equity Fund - Pathway 2 Vanguard UK Government Bond Index Fund - Pathway 3 Vanguard LifeStrategy 40% Equity Fund - Pathway 4 Royal London Cash Plus Fund
+- Pathway 1 Vanguard LifeStrategy 60% Equity Fund - Pathway 2 Vanguard UK Government Bond Index Fund - Pathway 3 Vanguard LifeStrategy 40% Equity Fund - Pathway 4 Royal London Short Term Fixed Income Fund (renamed during 2022 from Cash Plus Fund)

 Consideration was given to ESG matters by looking at how ESG considerations were integrated into the investment process and the approach to stewardship.
 The Vanguard funds do not have any explicit ESG screening or tilting.
 The Royal London fund does have an ESG overlay with exclusions applied.